douglasteeple/FollowMeDNN/README.md

 ## Deep Learning Project ##

 This project implements a fully convolutional deep neural network supporting the semantic segmentation model.
+Semantic segmentation is superior to bounding boxes as it accurately segments to the actual shape of the object.
 The DNN learns and later identifies and tracks a target in simulation.
 This target is called the "hero" throughout this documentation.
 In this project we:

-* implement the FCN deep neual network
+* implement the Fully Convolutional Network (FCN) deep neural network
 * gather simulation data, training and validation, with and without hero, using the Unity simulator
 * train the model on an Amazon AWS instance
 * check the score for accuracy